Jor-El: Precursor (New Adventure Comics)

-"Golden Age" and "Silver Age" versions
+Golden Age and Silver Age versions

 Jor-El was first referred to indirectly in Action Comics #1 in 1938, which only mentioned a scientist who sends his son to Earth.
-He made his first full-fledged appearance in the Superman newspaper comic strip in 1939, where his name was spelled as "Jor-L".
-His name first appeared as being spelled "Jor-el" in the Superman novel The Adventures of Superman (1942) written by George Lowther.
+He made his first full-fledged appearance in the Superman newspaper comic strip on January 16, 1939, where his name was spelled as Jor-L. His name first appeared as being spelled Jor-el in the Superman novel The Adventures of Superman (1942), written by George Lowther.
 Later comic books capitalized the "E" in "El."
 Jor-El's first appearance in a comic book was in More Fun Comics #101.

 In the 1960s, now known as part of the Silver Age of Comic Books, DC Comics introduced to its superhero stories the fictional concept of different versions of characters from real-world publication history existing in separate "universes" that could communicate with each other.
-As DC developed this concept through further stories, the version of Superman's father during the previous Golden Age of Comic Books was identified as "Jor-L", matching the original spelling of the character's name, who lived on the Krypton of the Earth-Two "universe" (derived from the versions of characters and stories that appeared during the earlier "Golden Age" period of publication history).
-In contrast, the concept presented "Jor-El" as no longer another spelling of the same name but a different character entirely: the father of the then-contemporary "Silver Age" version of Superman, who lived on the Krypton of the Earth-One "universe" (used to describe the setting for then-current "Silver Age" stories and characters, some of which had been substantially changed from their "Golden Age" versions).
+As DC developed this concept through further stories, the version of Superman's father during the previous Golden Age of Comic Books was identified as Jor-L, matching the original spelling of the character's name, who lived on the Krypton of the Earth-Two "universe" (derived from the versions of characters and stories that appeared during the earlier Golden Age period of publication history).
+In contrast, the concept presented Jor-El as no longer another spelling of the same name but a different character entirely: the father of the then-contemporary Silver Age version of Superman, who lived on the Krypton of Earth-One (used to describe the setting for then-current Silver Age stories and characters, some of which had been substantially changed from their Golden Age versions).

 A retelling of Superman's origin story in 1948 first delved into detail about Jor-El.
 However, his formal and more familiar Silver Age aspects were firmly established starting in the late 1950s.
 Over the course of the next several decades, there was a definitive summarization in the miniseries World of Krypton in 1979 (not to be confused with the similarly-named post-Crisis on Infinite Earths late-1980s comic miniseries).